Skip to main content

 Genetic counseling for children with pleuropulmonary blastoma

 It may not be clear from the family medical history whether your child's pleuropulmonary blastoma is part of an inherited condition related to a change in the DICER1 gene.
 Genetic counseling can assess the likelihood that your child's cancer is inherited and whether genetic testing is needed.
-Genetic counselors and other specially trained health professionals can discuss your child's diagnosis and family medical history to help you understand:
+Genetic counselors and other specially trained health professionals can discuss your child's diagnosis and your family's medical history to help you understand:

 • the options for testing for the DICER1 gene